AcademySoftwareFoundation/MaterialX/source/MaterialXGenWgsl/tools/README.md

 `mxwgslcleanup.py` parses naga's WGSL output with a tree-sitter WGSL grammar and applies conservative readability edits: collapse param-copy shadows, promote `var`→`let`, flatten else-if chains, unwrap redundant compound blocks, etc. The grammar comes from the pip package `tree-sitter-language-pack` (precompiled — no Node or `tree-sitter-cli`).
-If cleanup fails or the package is unavailable, the transpiler keeps the verbose naga output and prints a warning — it never blocks generation.
+It never blocks generation: if the package is unavailable, the transpiler prints one `INFO` line and keeps the verbose naga output for every function; if cleanup raises on an individual function while the grammar *is* present, that function keeps its verbose output with a per-function `WARN`.

 ### Overload handling